James Elles: Member of the European Parliament

 Elles served six terms in the European Parliament, his principal Committee being the Budgets Committee for the entire 30-year period.
 He was overall rapporteur on the EU budget for the years 1996 and 2007.
 During this period, he was also a substitute member of the Foreign Affairs Committee and the Budget Control Committee.
 He founded the Thames Valley European Forum, now renamed the South East Conservative European Network (SECEN), of which he is currently chairman.

+He did not contest the 2014 election and retired from the European Parliament.

 Transatlantic Policy Network (TPN)

 In 1992 he founded the Transatlantic Policy Network (TPN).
 The purpose of TPN is to help build bridges between the EU and the US involving business and policymakers on both sides of the Atlantic, feeding in ideas, for example, to create the new transatlantic agenda (NTA) in 1995 and, more recently, putting forward suggestions to strengthen transatlantic partnership through the completion of the transatlantic market from 2008 onwards.
 This has led to the Transatlantic Trade and Investment Partnership (TTIP) under negotiation between the EU and the U.S. since February 2013.
 He is currently Chairman of the Management Committee of the Network.